tomeshnet/p2p-internet-workshop/module-6/presentation/README.md

-# Module 6: Living on a Decentralized Network
+# Module 6: Living on a decentralized network

 * Recap
 * Motivation: Smart Environments and IoT